nicog99/Split-Check/README.md

 # Split-Check
-This is my first public Python script
+This is my first public Python script!